inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 when he's staring out the window.
 What causes the mysterious death of everyone?
 I want another RE-WRITE on my CEASAR SALAD!!
-Q:	Minnesotans ask, "Why aren't there more pharmacists from Alabama?"
+Q:	Minnesotans ask, "Why n't there more pharmacists from Alabama?"
 A:	Easy.
 It's because they can't figure out how to get the little
 	bottles into the typewriter.
 I see a good deal of talk from Washington about lowering taxes.
 I hope